snarfed/granary/README.md

 _Breaking changes:_

 * Drop Python 3.6 support.
 Python 3.7 is now the minimum required version.
+* Twitter, Instagram, Mastodon:
+  * Drop `get_activities` `cache` kwarg's support for App Engine memcache interface.
+It's now only used as a plain `dict`. `get_activities` will now make many small modifications, so if you pass an object that implements those as API calls, you'll probably want to batch those separately.
 * Atom:
   * Switch to converting AS1 `id` (instead of `url`) to Atom `id`.
 * Reddit:
   * Implement `get_actor`.
+* `Source.original_post_discovery`: remove deprecated `cache` kwarg.

 _Non-breaking changes:_